stroncis/youtube-screenshot-monkey/README.md

 * Grab full size or actual viewport sized frame
 * Copy frames to clipboard or save as file
 * Copy video url with title and duration
-* Disable video overlays to make less polluted video viewport
-* Disabled overlays helps for OS native or 3rd party screenshot tools
+* Disable video overlays to make less polluted video viewport (for OS native or 3rd party screenshot tools)

 ## Keys
 Press <kbd>[</kbd> for full frame size